namansnghl/Archive-Notebooks/README.md

-# learning-pytorch
+# Deep-Learning
-A repository to backup my pytorch learning practical notebooks.
+A repository to backup my DL practical notebooks.